 Hai Van is well known for its dangerous roads, and accident warning boards carefully appear regularly along the side.
 It’s a surprising sight to see the animation and modernity at the peak as foreign visitors buzzed about buying souvenirs.
 Those who do not make it to the peak would have a hard time believing there was such a busy trading and modern scene, as foreign women made their way up the rough staircase at the Hai Van Quan ancient vestige to take photos.

 Hai Van Pass will satisfy your desire to conquer high peaks and remind you of the glorious past of the Viet people.
 Moreover, from the pass, on nice days, visitors can enjoy the whole vista of Danang, the Tien Sa seaport, Son Tra Peninsula, Cu Lao Cham Island and long sandy beaches.

-The 21km that stretch over the Hai Van mountain pass may sound like a challenging journey, but after having done, it is certainly that you will find it is one worth taking.
+The 21km that stretch over the Hai Van mountain pass may sound like a challenging journey, but after all, it is certain that you will find it is one worth taking.